xxc3nsoredxx/sedutil/README.md

 Verify that the second column contains a '2' which indicates that the drive has Opal 2 support.
 If it does not, abort now.
-The software cannot detect Opal 2 support on the drive, and continuing may erase all the data on your drive.
+The software cannot detect Opal 2 support on the drive, and continuing may erase all your data.

 ## Test the PBA
 Run `linuxpba` and enter `debug` as the password when prompted.